Celebrity Big Brother (British TV series) series 18: Heavy D

-Colin Newell, better known as Heavy D, is best known for appearing on Storage Hunters UK, where his catchphrase is "BOOM!"
+Colin Newell, better known as Heavy D, was a British television personality, best known for appearing as a main buyer on Storage Hunters UK.
+He also made appearances on the YouTube football fan channel ArsenalFanTV.
 He entered the house on Day 1.
 He became the fourth housemate to be evicted on Day 20.

 James Whale

-James Whale is an English radio and television host, known for his right-wing views.
-He believes men and women can never be equal.
+James Whale was an English television and radio broadcaster.
+He became the host of The James Whale Show on Radio Aire in Leeds in the 1980s, which was simulcast on national television.
+He also hosted a night time radio show on Talksport between 1995 and 2000.
 He entered the house on Day 1.
 He became the sixth to be evicted on Day 23.

 Katie Waissel

-Katie Waissel is a singer-songwriter who was a contestant on the seventh series of The X Factor, where she reached the live shows and ultimately finished seventh.
+Katie Waissel is an English singer-songwriter, who was a finalist on the seventh series of The X Factor and finished seventh.
 She entered the house on Day 1.
 She became the seventh housemate to be evicted on Day 27.

 Lewis Bloor

-Lewis Bloor is an English reality television personality, best known for starring in the ITVBe semi-reality programme The Only Way Is Essex from the tenth to the seventeenth series.
+Lewis Bloor is an English reality television personality, best known for starring as a cast member in the ITVBe semi-reality programme The Only Way Is Essex.
 He entered the House on Day 1.
-On Day 20 he was given a formal and final warning for unacceptable behaviour.
+On Day 20, he was given a formal and final warning for unacceptable behaviour.
 He became the fifth housemate to be evicted on Day 23.

 Marnie Simpson

-Marnie Simpson is an English reality television personality, best known as a cast member in the MTV reality series, Geordie Shore from series 7 onwards.
+Marnie Simpson is an English reality television personality, best known for appearing as a cast member in the MTV reality series Geordie Shore.
 She entered the house on Day 1.
 On Day 30, she left the house in fourth place.

 Renee Graziano

-Renee Graziano is an American reality television personality and author.
-She is known for being the daughter of Anthony Graziano, a former consigliere of the Bonanno crime family and her role as a cast member of the VH1 reality series Mob Wives.
-Renee entered the house on Day 1.
+Renee Graziano is an American reality television personality and author, most notable for appearing as a cast member on the VH1 reality series Mob Wives.
+She is the daughter of Anthony Graziano, a former consigliere of the Bonanno crime family.
+She entered the house on Day 1.
 On Day 30, she left the house in third place.